UPDATED: B.J. Baldwin Dominates Parking Lot Shootout

 The parking lot was dark.
 He says in the video that "the lights had just gone off".
 Being in a commercial space, there is sure to be some ambient light, but let's consider this a 'low-light' environment.

-When the gunman points his gun back at Tori, Baldwin realizes he will not get another opportunity to draw.
+When the gunman points his gun back at his girlfriend, Baldwin realizes he will not get another opportunity to draw.

-The gunman takes two shots at Tori and six shots at Baldwin who is now engaging the adversary.
+The gunman takes two shots at his girlfriend and six shots at Baldwin who is now engaging the adversary.
 During this time Baldwin is thinking the bad guy probably has a low probability of making any hits because Baldwin is pummeling him with rounds -- nine rounds to the chest and one to the central nervous system.
 Let's assume "central nervous system" is a euphemism for a head shot.
+[UPDATE: These hit counts might not be correct].

 15 yards.
 10 shots, 10 hits.
+[UPDATE: sources tell me this might actually be 13 shots and 8 hits].
 He estimates his draw and first shot was about one second.
 Baldwin believes the entire firefight lasted about four seconds.
 Ordinarily, time estimates are typically skewed when you are under duress.
-In Baldwin's case, I believe he has a good sense of actual time because he has extensive practice and competition which is constantly measured by shot timers.
+Stress in critical incidents has a way of altering our reality and our memories.
+We will have to take any of self-reported estimates, counts, passage of time, etc. with a grain of salt.

 Some personal observations about Baldwin.
 We've shot with him and been coached with him by J.J.
 Racaza in an advanced class.
 Here's what we've seen: